Table of Contents

 - Regular Testing: Regularly schedule bandwidth tests to track performance trends and detect potential issues early.

-- Account for Bursty Traffic: Ensure your tool captures fluctuations in traffic, such as burst data from applications, to get a complete picture of network performance.
+- Account for Bursty Traffic: Ensure your tool captures fluctuations in traffic, such as packet bursts from applications, to get a complete picture of network performance.

 - Measure Both Upload and Download Bandwidth: Assess both upload and download speeds separately, as they can have different impacts on network performance.